 - The second example is the approved strategic plan for The Denver Foundation for 2011.
 This document is more extensive and includes an executive summary along with sections on strategic context, core ideology (mission, vision, values), objectives and key strategies, as well as a section about the organization’s future.

 Developing Nonprofit Leadership Skills

-Aurora University’s online nonprofit leadership program helps students learn the knowledge and skills needed to lead others and advance their careers in the nonprofit industry.
+Aurora University’s online Bachelor of Arts in Business Management, online Bachelor of Arts in Business Administration and online Master of Business Administration degrees help students helps students learn the knowledge and skills needed to lead others and advance their careers in the nonprofit industry.
 Students receive instruction in current business practices from faculty members with real-world experience.
 The program takes place in a fully online learning environment.